Hearing Impairment in Children

 A handheld device or a test that measures the brain’s responses to sounds is used to test hearing in newborns, and various techniques are used for older children.

-If possible, the cause is treated, but hearing aids are usually needed.
+If possible, the cause is treated, but hearing aids may be needed.

 If hearing aids are not effective, a cochlear implant can sometimes be helpful.